jaegeste/fem-course/docs/06_krafteinleitung.en.md

 #### **Variant C**

-In this variant, the load is applied through a defined surface created by a secant cut.
+In this variant, the load is applied through a defined surface created by a secant cut plane in the CAD model.
 This allows the load to be transferred into the lever arm without additional notch effects.
 The resulting stress distributions are stable and show clear convergence behaviour.

 <!-- markdownlint-disable MD033 -->